-Ask for information on the management staff and caregivers—their schooling, experience, and ask for references and check them.
+Ask for information on the management staff and caregivers—their schooling and experience—and ask for references, and check them.

 Speaking of staff, what is the ratio of residents to staff?
 Even the best caregivers will provide inadequate care if they’re responsible for too many residents.

 Is the staff smiling?
 Did they say hello as you walked by?
 Are they treating residents and other staff with respect?
 Working in a long-term care facility is challenging, and not everybody is a fit for that type of career.
 The management should see it as a priority to hire people who are wired to love their patients even on the days when the job is extra challenging.

 Presumably, your loved one is entering a long-term care facility because they have medical issues.
 Is there a registered nurse on site at all times?
 If not, how often?
 The more serious the needs of the residents, the more often a medical professional should be on site.